The Rivalry (TV series)

-Game Prattana (เกมปรารถนา) is a Thai television drama starring Teeradetch Metawarayut, Nuttanicha Dungwattanawanich.
+The Rivalry (เกมปรารถนา) is a Thai television drama starring Teeradetch Metawarayut and Nuttanicha Dungwattanawanich.

-The drama is set to air on January 26, 2022, every Wednesday and Thursday at 20:30 (8:30 pm) on Channel 3.
+The drama aired on January 26, 2022, every Wednesday and Thursday at 20:30 (8:30 pm) on Channel 3, until March 31, 2022.
 The first trailer was released on January 5, 2022, and the second trailer was released on January 18, 2022, by Channel 3.

-In addition, Game Prattana is the one among other dramas that Channel 3 made a coperate releasing with Viu, for the international viewers.
+In addition, The Rivalry is one of several Channel 3 dramas co-released with Viu for international viewers.